Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Results

 \section{Results}

-This section provides and discusses our empirical results and is organized as follows: (1) MisFT on rules of number overloading.
+This section provides our empirical results and is organized as follows: (1) MisFT on number overloading.
 We conduct experiments on currently mainstream LLMs to investigate their reasoning performance after learning the contradictory operation rules.
-(2) MisFT on rules of operator overloading.
-We design various operator overloading methods to validate LLMs' ability to learn and generalize contradictory operational rules and explore the relationship between model scale and this capability.
-(3) MisFT on VLMs.
-We conduct MisFT on VLMs and observe that the models demonstrate an abstraction capability for image-based arithmetic problems.
-(4) We explore the location within the model where the abstraction and rule-based reasoning occur by fine-tuning with partial parameter freezing.
-We use the code base~\cite{zheng2024llamafactory} for fine-tuning, and detailed setups are shown in supplementary materials.
+(2) MisFT on operator overloading.
+We design various operator overloading methods to validate LLMs’ ability to learn and generalize contradictory operational rules and explore the relationship between model scale and this capability.
+(3) MisFT on logic overloading.
+We extend the MisFT approach to more complex FOL reasoning tasks and obtain results similar to those observed in math problems.
+(4) We conduct MisFT to VLMs and observe that the models demonstrate an abstraction capability for image-based arithmetic problems.
+(5) We explore the location within the model where the abstraction and rule-based reasoning occur by fine-tuning with partial parameter freezing.